 Answers From Proven Truck Accident Lawyers in Brooklyn, the Bronx & Queens

 Accidents involving commercial trucks and large tractor-trailers are among the most devastating incidents on public roadways.
 As massive machines loaded with tens of thousands of pounds of cargo, commercial vehicles pose constant risks to other motorists, motorcyclists, and pedestrians.
 Although truckers and trucking companies must comply with numerous safety regulations designed to reduce these risks, any failures or acts of negligence can quickly create disasters.

-At Koenigsberg & Associates Law Offices, our Brooklyn personal injury lawyers have extensive experience protecting the rights of auto accident victims across the region, and have seen the catastrophic consequences of preventable truck accidents caused by negligence and safety violations.
+At Koenigsberg & Associates Law Offices, our New York City personal injury lawyers have extensive experience protecting the rights of auto accident victims across the region, and have seen the catastrophic consequences of preventable truck accidents caused by negligence and safety violations.
 Because these cases are high stakes and complex, we wanted to provide a few answers to common questions voiced by victims.

 What causes truck accidents?

 As extremely heavy vehicles that are slow to stop and difficult to maneuver, trucks and tractor-trailers have many components and factors that can lead to preventable wrecks.
 Truck driver negligence is one of the most common causes, including driver distraction, drunk or drugged driving, and other critical errors.
 Violations committed by truckers and trucking companies are also seen as frequent causes of crashes that could and should have been prevented.
 These include, among others, driver fatigue and failures to abide by hours of service rules (which govern the amount of time drivers can work), failures to maintain vehicles, negligent hiring and retention of employees, and improper cargo securement.